SharePoint/sp-dev-docs/docs/design/themes-colors.md

 ## Shades and tints

 Once a color is selected, light and dark shades of the accent color are created based on HSB values of color luminosity.
-Apps can use shade variations to create visual hierarchy and to provide an indication of interaction.
+Web parts and apps can use shade variations to create visual hierarchy and to provide an indication of interaction.

 <br/>